go-testfixtures/testfixtures/README.md

 func TestMain(m *testing.M) {
     // Open connection with the test database.
-    // Do NOT import fixtures in production code!
+    // Do NOT import fixtures in a production database!
     // Existing data would be deleted
-    db, _ := sql.Open("postgres", "dbname=myapp-test")
+    db, _ := sql.Open("postgres", "dbname=myapp_test")

     os.Exit(m.Run())
 }